 Piles are required where soil and earth are performing poorly and are used to spread the load of a building and firm the ground.
 They are a cost-effective approach to combating corrosion and are proven to significantly improve the life expectancy of a structure.

 At Dart & Co Foundations, we specialise in piling and mini-piling for a range of structures.
 Today we will answer the questions of ‘what is piling?’ and ‘when is it required?’ as well as giving advice on how to deal with corrosion issues.
+If cost is what you’re interested in, we have a free foundations cost calculator that will generate a quote in just a few quick steps.

 Did you know – the entire city of Venice is built on wooden piles over the sea water?